GrantMcConachie/depasquale-lab.github.io/team/index.md

 # <i class="fas fa-users"></i>Group

-I will begin advising trainees Janurary 2023.
+I will begin advising trainees in Janurary 2023.
 If you are interested in conducting research within the group, please reach out to Brian by email.

 {% include section.html %}